manosliod/weather-app/README.md

 ├── assets              # Static assets such as images ├── components
-│   ├── base            # Layout components, like sidebars and main layout │   └── shared          # Shared components used throughout the app ├── data                # Static data for the application │   └── weather         # Weather-related data (e.g., forecasts, air conditions)
+│   ├── base            # Layout components, like sidebars and main layout │   │   └── partials    # Subcomponents for base layout
+│   └── shared          # Shared components used throughout the app ├── data                # Static data for the application │   └── weather         # Weather-related data (e.g., forecasts, air conditions)